Transport in Hyderabad: Multi-Modal Transport System

-Hyderabad Metro Rail
+Metro

 Hyderabad Metro Rail, the Elevated Mass Rapid Transit System of Hyderabad, started operations in 2017.Currently Hyderabad Metro carries more than 3 lakh people per day.
 The initial phase of operation was 30 km long, connecting Nagole and Miyapur, over two corridors through Ameerpet Interchange Station.

 The placement of Metro Stations across the city have been geared to feed the existing transport systems.
 It was however, criticised for inability to achieve its objectives, low frequency and high fares.
 The frequency of the services increased further since launch to address the shortage of frequency.

 To further connectivity, HMRL tied up with Uber, to set up booking kiosks across stations.
 Further, bicycle facility was launched on a limited scale.